 Threats to Bull Trout Survivability

-Sediments entering streams from any human-centered activity pose a threat to the viability of Bull Trout populations.
+Sediments entering streams from any human-centered activity threaten the viability of Bull Trout populations.
 Natural seasonal water turbidity can also deposit silt in gravel beds otherwise used for spawning.

 Dams in certain areas have blocked migration routes to spawning areas.
 Even poorly placed culverts impede fish migration.

-Competition from introduced species has been a contributing factor in the decline of Bull Trout populations.
-All species introduced into the Bull Trout habitat compete for available food.
+Competition from introduced species has contributed to the decline of Bull Trout populations.
+All species introduced into the Bull trout habitat compete for available food.
 The closely related Lake Trout will feed on juvenile Bull Trout.

-Brook Trout are known to crossbreed with Bull Trout.
+Brook trout is known to crossbreed with Bull Trout.
 The resulting offspring are sterile.
 A year’s production of the spawning Bull Trout has not gone towards the species’ proliferation when this takes place.
-Any serious attempt at implementing the Bull Trout recovery will have to include a reduction of non-native fish species.
+Any serious attempt at implementing the Bull trout recovery must include a reduction of non-native fish species.

 When large Bull trout enter small tributaries to spawn, they are especially visible and vulnerable to poaching.
 In the past, people have used large lures to snag spawning Bull Trout.
-It’s also not unheard of to use pitchforks or spears to impale them.
+Using pitchforks or spears to impale them is also not unheard of.
 This sort of intentional poaching isn’t as common as it once was.

 A more common problem is unintentional harvest due to mistaken identity.
 This happens when an angler misidentifies a Bull Trout to be a different species.
 For example, juvenile Bull Trout look a lot like Brook Trout.
 A Bull trout has no spots on its dorsal fin, while a Brook Trout does.
 A fisherman that doesn’t know this could easily illegally harvest a Bull trout without realizing what they’re doing.